dangazineu/tako/docs/designs/exec-workflow-engine.md

 - Depends On: Issues 1-4 (schema, inputs, engine, outputs required)

 **Description:**
-Create comprehensive end-to-end tests for single-repository workflow execution to validate the MVP functionality defined in the v0.2.0 schema design from #98.
+Create comprehensive end-to-end tests for single-repository workflow execution to validate the MVP functionality defined in the workflow schema design from #98.

 **Background:**
 This E2E test suite validates the core single-repository workflow functionality before expanding to multi-repository scenarios.
 It ensures that the basic building blocks work correctly within the existing Tako test framework structure (`test/e2e/testcase.go`) and provides confidence for Milestone 1 completion.